5 signs of climate change that I witnessed in my lifetime

 About the author:

 Gerry Grove-White is a retired mechanical engineer with 45 years’ experience in power generation around the world including gas, oil, coal, nuclear, wind, hydro, solar and geothermal.
-He is currently studying for a Masters in Teaching at Western Sydney University as a way of paying forward the inspiration from some amazing teachers in his youth.
+He is currently studying for a Masters of Teaching at Western Sydney University as a way of paying forward the inspiration from some amazing teachers in his youth.